Updated: Nov 16, 2021

-1. Hakon the Good Saga, chapter 15, is about Hakon the Good being the Christian King of ALL NORWAY, and turning on Heathenry to make Norway Christian.
+1. Hakon the Good Saga, chapter 15, is about Hakon the Good being the Christian King of all Norway, and turning on Heathenry to make Norway Christian.
 Hakon was the son of the first king of all Norway, Harold Fairhair.
 Hakon the Good is famous for moving Yule from the time Heathens kept it, to the Solstice on the Julian Calendar, Dec 25th, as part of his forced Christianization policy in Norway.
 Please note, while Hakon was the first to start christianizing, this was a process that did take several kings of Norway to complete.

 2. The first recorded date of Christmas being celebrated on December 25th was in 336 AD, during the time of the Roman Emperor Constantine.
 (He was the first Christian Roman Emperor).
 A few years later, Pope Julius I officially declared that the birth of Jesus would be celebrated on the 25th of December annually.

 3. December 25th was declared Christmas because on the Julian Calendar (whom Pope Julian was responsible for codifying) was thought to be the solstice.
 The ROMAN Catholic Church at this time was not the religion of Rome.
 The Solstice was the ROMAN Pagan date of ROMAN Saturnalia.
 Christmas' dating was taken from Pagan Roman Saturnalia, in 336 AD, long before the Christian world experienced the Viking Invasions.